hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/05_permissions_and_environment_variables.md

 Open the .bashrc file and at the end of the file add the export command that adds a specific location to the list in $PATH.
 This way when you start a new shell, that location will always be in your path.

-The location we want to add to the beginning of the list is `/opt/bcbio/local/bin`, we need this for when we run the RNA-Seq workflow tomorrow.
+The location we want to add to the beginning of the list is `/opt/bcbio/local/bin`, we need this for later in the course.

 ```
 $ vim ~/.bashrc